PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Key takeaways:

 Funeral insurance is a type of life insurance policy that helps your loved ones when it comes to covering your funeral expenses.
-It is a permanent kind of coverage, so in essence, it sticks around as long as you do (as long as you keep up with the monthly premiums) and pays out a lump sum when the policy older passes away.
+It's a permanent kind of coverage, so it sticks around as long as you do (as long as you keep up with the monthly premiums) and pays out a lump sum when the policy holder passes away.

 This is because funeral insurance is focused on one thing: making sure your final expenses are taken care of.